ihommani/blog_source/content/technical/javaslang.md

 ```

 Strange at first, but nice !
-This is the case for all data structures in JavaSlang.
+This is the case for all data structures in Javaslang.

 ## Functional data structures API
 In Java 8 we tend to separate the data collection from the operations.